-While unidirectional forms of productivity measure gathered by tracking techniques in factories and warehouses are well-known, non-industry corporations have begun to use technologies to data about workers in a way that not only measures productivity but is designed to increase motivation and producti of more cognitive work.
-New forms of surveillance surround new methods of self and other-tracking at work.
+While unidirectional forms of productivity measure gathered by tracking techniques in factories and warehouses are well-known, non-industry corporations have begun to use technologies to capture data about workers in a way that not only measures productivity but is designed to increase motivation and productivity of more cognitive work.
+New forms of surveillance surround emerging methods of self- and other-tracking at work.
 Surveillance is no longer something that happens to ‘other people’.
 It is all around us.
 We are expected to watch one another and watch ourselves.
 New technologies are now being deployed to monitor and control work as well as to provide services.
 Emotions and affective labour are the new terrain of capture for management through quantification made increasingly intimate along a continuum of management scrutiny.
-Explicit management attempts to measure affectivity challenges perceived divisions and hierarchies between the body and the mind.
+Explicit management attempts to measure affectivity challenge perceived divisions and hierarchies between the body and the mind.
 In that context, affect and emotional labour become areas of corporate colonisation as seen in new workplace experiments.

 [1] Maurizio Lazzarato.
 1996.
 “Immaterial Labor”.
 In Radical Thought in Italy: A Potential Politics. edited by Paolo Virno and Michael Hardt, University of Minnesota Press.